A Beginner's Guide to Understanding the Levels of Nursing Credentials

 RNs also have a plethora of choices outside of direct patient care.
-The BLS notes that RNs might also work to promote public health, run health screenings or blood drives or staff the health clinics in schools.1 RNs could also become healthcare consultants, public policy advisors, researchers, hospital administrators, salespeople for pharmaceutical and medical supply companies or medical writers and editors.
+The BLS notes that RNs might also work to promote public health, run health screenings or blood drives, or staff the health clinics in schools.1

-How to become one: There are two educational paths that can lead to a career as an RN: earning an Associate’s Degree in Nursing (ADN) or earning a Bachelor’s of Science in Nursing (BSN).
-A typical ADN program can be completed in as few as 18 months.2 On the other hand, earning your BSN could be done in about 33 months, or as few as 18 months with a prior degree under your belt.2
+How to become one: There are two levels of nursing degrees that can lead to a career as an RN: earning an Associate’s Degree in Nursing (ADN) or earning a Bachelor’s of Science in Nursing (BSN).
+An ADN program can be completed in as few as 18 months.2 On the other hand, earning your BSN could be done in about 33 months, or as few as 18 months with a prior degree under your belt.2

 When choosing which track to take, it’s important to think ahead and determine what the educational preferences are for the type of work you want.
 Some employers (especially hospitals) prefer RNs to have a Bachelor’s degree.
-Many working RNs with an ADN opt to go back to school later to earn their Bachelor’s degree through an RN-to-BSN online program, which can be done in as few as 12 to 18 months.2
+Many working RNs with an ADN opt to go back to school later to earn their Bachelor’s degree through an RN-to-BSN online program.

-But whichever educational avenue you take, you will still have to pass the National Council Licensure Examination (NCLEX) if you want to start working as an RN.
+But whichever nursing degree level you decide on, you’ll still have to pass the National Council Licensure Examination (NCLEX) if you want to start working as an RN.
 Additional requirements may also exist depending on your state, so be sure to look into statewide RN qualifications as well.

 4. Advanced practice registered nurses (APRNs)